RoverCore/Documentation/content/en/docs/Fundamentals/Services/dependency-injection.md

 Dependency injection plays its place when you decide to replace the dependency and test it with another dependency.

-Replacing the ```_dependency.WriteMessage``` with a different method, to test a more optimal way of going about with the code is dependency Injection.
+Replacing the ```_dependency.WriteMessage``` with a different method, to test a more optimal way of going about with the code is dependency injection.

 Dependency injection also allows you to prepare all the required classes to function a code.